Azure/azure-openapi-validator/docs/lro-provisioning-state-specified.md

 ## How to fix the violation

-For a LRO PUT add "ProvisioningState" property to the response schema.
+For an LRO PUT add "ProvisioningState" property to the response schema of 200 and 201 status codes.
-For a 200 response schema of LRO PATCH & DELETE add "ProvisioningState" property.
+For an LRO PATCH & DELETE add "ProvisioningState" property to the response schema of 200 status code.